 Let’s assume you already have a profile on Patreon and the integration with Discourse has been set up.
 This is what the integration does for you:

 1. A user on your forum decides to become a patron of your Patreon page.

 2. Discourse detects that this user (email) is a Patron and adds the user to the patrons group

 This group membership comes with a lot of added “cosmetics”, which admins can customise to fit their brand.
 Patrons can get a custom Title, Avatar flair and Badge.

 With the right incentives in place you can take this one step further and give patrons access to a private category or even an exclusive forum for paying members only, like the Video Creators community is doing:

 While that extra flair is a fun and rewarding way to recognise your patrons, it also doubles as advertisement for your Patreon campaign.

-Donations is a numbers game, and you want to remind your users as often as possible that their support is needed, without becoming an annoyance.
-The patron flair accomplishes that by being ever-present in daily discussions, serving as an unobtrusive but daily reminder that donations are a thing.
-It’s a positive feedback loop.
+A membership business is is a numbers game, and you want to remind your users as often as possible that pledging on Patreon unlocks special perks.
+The patron flair accomplishes that by being ever-present in daily discussions, serving as an unobtrusive reminder of the special access that only patrons receive.

 Ready to start collecting money?
 Follow our set-up guide and you’re all set.
 Self-hosted users must install the plugin first.
 If you’re using this integration on a live site, we’d love to hear from you!